HOTELS Valley Views Glamping - Sleeping Under Stars in New Zealand's Hidden Wilderness

 Valley Views Glamping Tent Exterior

-This commitment to unplugging recently earned Valley Views Glamping a spot in TripAdvisor's top 10 "One-of-a-Kind Hotels" globally – not bad for a small family operation on a sheep farm in the South Island's forgotten corner.
+This commitment to unplugging recently earned Valley Views Glamping a spot in TripAdvisor's top 10 "One-of-a-Kind Hotels" globally – not bad for a family operation on a small farm in the South Island's forgotten corner.
 Amber describes the recognition as "incredibly meaningful," though you get the sense she's more interested in the next guest's experience than any international accolades.

 Valley Views Glamping Dome 4 Interior